 Teaching about mental health and emotional wellbeing

-Mental health and emotional wellbeing form part of our PSHE curriculum.
+MHEW form part of our PSHE curriculum (Personal, Social, Health and Economic education).
 It promotes pupils’ wellbeing through an understanding of their own and others’ emotions and the development of healthy coping strategies.
 It also contributes to safeguarding, providing pupils with knowledge, understanding and strategies to keep themselves healthy and safe, as well as equipping them to support others who are facing challenges.
 Talking openly about mental health issues is an effective means of breaking down any associated stigma.
 The emphasis on our teaching is to develop pupils’ knowledge, understanding, skills, language and confidence to seek support, as needed, for themselves or others.
 They should understand when to seek help, what help is available, and the likely outcome of seeking support.

 In the early key stages, PSHE education equips pupils to adopt healthy behaviours and strategies, and to seek appropriate and timely support when they or a friend need it, rather than explicitly teaching about mental ill-health.
 Protective factors (including good communication, problem-solving, healthy coping skills, resilience and the ability to name, describe and understand a range of emotions) can reduce the risk of pupils turning to unhealthy coping mechanisms.
 These protective factors can also be developed from an early age, laying the foundations for more specific learning later on.

 “As parents, we all want our children to have the best possible start in life.
 Encouraging children to understand and be open about their feelings can give them the skills to cope with the ups and downs that life will throw at them as they grow up.
 It’s important that our children understand that emotions are normal, and that they have the confidence to ask for help if they are struggling.”
 HRH The Duchess of Cambridge, patron of the Anna Freud Centre for Children and Families.